azat-co/practicalnode/chapter8/chapter8.md

 ]) // for "server.route(["
 ```

-The next configuration deals with logging and is optional:
+The next configuration is optional.
+It configures server logging with `good` and is:

 ```js
 const options = {